 B. On or Beyond the PPF?

 What holds for individuals holds for countries too.
-For example, if both Americans and Brazilians specialize in producing those goods for which they have a comparative advantage and then trade some of those goods for the others’ goods, both Americans and Brazilians can consume more of both goods than if they don’t specialize and don’t trade.
+For example, if both Americans and Brazilians specialize in producing those goods for which they have a comparative advantage, and then trade some of those goods for the others’ goods, both Americans and Brazilians can consume more of both goods than if they don’t specialize and don’t trade.

-C. Why Do People Specialize and Trade?

-People specialize and trade because of comparative advantage: some people can produce certain goods and services at a lower opportunity cost than others.
-There would be less specialization and trade in a world where there are no comparative advantages than in a world where there are comparative advantages.

  Teaching Advice